gocomet/target.js/README.md

 # Target.js!

-(This project is still in development and has no stable release as of yet.
-Expect bugs.)

 Target.js doesn't do much.
 But what it does, it does well.
 It adds functionality to your DOM elements using data-attributes.
 It lets you:

-- Show elements
-- Hide elements
-- Toggle elements
+- show/hide/toggle elements
 - Click away from elements to close them
 - Create responsive scrollboxes
+- Responsively load images
 - Increment/decrement quantity boxes
 - Give your thumbnails equal heights